 Premiere Pro provides a method for synchronizing audio and video called Merge Clips.
-This will streamline the process by which users can sync audio and video which have been recorded separately (a process sometimes called double-system recording).
-You’ll be able to select a video clip and synchronize it with up to 16 channels of audio by using the “Merge Clips” command.
-Clips which make up the merged clip are referred to as “component clips.”
+This function streamlines the process by which users can sync audio and video which have been recorded separately (a process sometimes called double-system recording).
+You can select a video clip and sync it with up to 16 channels of audio by using the Merge Clips command.
+Clips which make up the merged clip are referred to as component clips.

-Clips may be merged by group selecting them in the either the Project panel or the Timeline.
+Clips can be merged by group selecting them in the either the Project panel or the Timeline.
 The Merge Clips command may be invoked via either the Clip menu or a contextual menu.
 It is a contextual command, so more than one clip must be selected in order to enable it.

-You may merge one or multiple audio clips to a single video or AV clip.
+You can merge one or multiple audio clips to a single video or AV clip.
 The total number of audio tracks permissable in a merged clip is 16, including any combination of mono, stereo or surround 5.1 clips.
 A single mono clip counts as one track, a single stereo counts as two tracks, a 5.1 clip counts as six tracks.